Information for Majors

 The Chemistry major is excellent preparation for medical school.
-Medical schools generally require two semesters (eight credits) of Introductory Chemistry with laboratory to demonstrate proficiency in General & Inorganic Chemistry.
-There are three routes to demonstrating proficiency in General & Inorganic Chemistry as required for admission to medical school:
+Medical schools generally require two semesters (eight credits) of Introductory Chemistry with laboratory to demonstrate proficiency in General and Inorganic Chemistry.
+There are three routes to demonstrating proficiency in General and Inorganic Chemistry as required for admission to medical school:

 - Earn a 5 on the Advanced Placement Chemistry or a 6 or 7 on the International Baccalaureate Chemistry.
-With these exam scores you will be granted 4 Cornell credits of General & Inorganic Chemistry.
-Complete the remaining 4 credits of General & Inorganic Chemistry by taking either CHEM 2150 or CHEM 2080.
+With these exam scores you will be granted 4 Cornell credits of General and Inorganic Chemistry.
+Complete the remaining 4 credits of General and Inorganic Chemistry by taking either CHEM 2150 or CHEM 2080.

 - Be granted admission to CHEM 2150 by the instructor based on your interest in the Chemistry major.
 After completing CHEM 2150 you will only have four credits of General Chemistry showing on your transcript.
 However, when you apply to medical school, the DUS will provide you a letter certifying that you have demonstrated proficiency in General Chemistry as required for admission to graduate school or medical school.